numerai/example-scripts/README.md

 - Notes: Useful for ensuring you can make a submission and debugging your prediction file if you receive an error from the submissions API.
 This is what your submissions should look like (same ids and data types).

+### old_data_new_val

+- Description: The legacy validation data mapped onto the new validation period

+- Dimensions: ~540K rows x ~310 columns

+- Size: ~69MB Parquet

+- Columns:

+  - "id": string labels of obfuscated stock IDs

+  - "era": string labels of points in time for a block of IDs

+  - "data_type": string label "validation"

+  - "feature\_...": floating-point numbers, obfuscated features for each stock ID

+  - "target\_": floating-point numbers, various measures of returns for each stock ID

+- Notes: Run your legacy models (models trained on the legacy dataset) against this file to generate validation predictions that are comparable to your new models (models trained on the new dataset).

 # Next Steps